Joy worked in construction for 7 years alongside her husband (25+ yrs. experience)—working on pole barns, grain bins, and barn repairs.

 If the bottom ring is heavily cemented or is rusted severely, cut it off with a torch, grinder, or plasma cutter in an appropriate place to bolt on a new base angle.

-Step Two - The Door
+Step Two: The Door

-Step Three - Position Lifting Ring
+Step Three: Position Lifting Ring

-Step Four - First Sheets Off
+Step Four: First Sheets Off

-Step Five - Removing Most of the Sheets
+Step Five: Removing Most of the Sheets

-It takes two experienced people only about 20 minutes to dissassemble a ring on an 18' diameter grain bin.
+It takes two experienced people only about 20 minutes to disassemble a ring on an 18' diameter grain bin.
 If you use your head about stacking sheets, you can use a tractor or forklift to load them onto a trailer, in the order needed to re-assemble.

-Step Six - Reposition Roof
+Step Six: Reposition Roof

-Roof Disassembly Cautions; Outline of Process
+Roof Disassembly Cautions: Outline of Process

 Disassembly of grain bin roofs can be tricky.
 Some common-sense precautions must be observed.
 Let's start with scaffolding.

-Next, even if you don't need scaffolding to work safely, place a ladder inside the bin before starting disassembly, for a potential escape route through the roof manhole, should you need to stop bin disassembly unexpectedly (weather comes up, etc.)
+Next, even if you don't need scaffolding to work safely, place a ladder inside the bin before starting disassembly for a potential escape route through the roof manhole, should you need to stop bin disassembly unexpectedly (weather comes up, etc.)

 Lastly, once you start removing pieces of a grain bin roof, it becomes extremely unstable.
-The roof as a whole is relatively strong—but as soon as you take it to bits it's nothing but some pieces of easily crumpled, easily bent metal.
+The roof as a whole is relatively strong—but as soon as you take it to bits, it's nothing but some pieces of easily crumpled, easily bent metal.
 For this reason, it is important to work in a specific pattern while removing roof sheets.

 First, assess the hardware and accessories.
-If there are support irons bolted and/or hanging from the bottom of the roof sheets—i.e. under the roof ladder - remove the hardware and support irons in a manner that won't give you injuries.
+If there are support irons bolted and/or hanging from the bottom of the roof sheets—i.e., under the roof ladder - remove the hardware and support irons in a manner that won't give you injuries.